MUNsdh/readthedocs/docs/source/3D Printing in the Student Design Hub.rst

 crafting your 3D model in a computer-aided design (CAD) software, such as SolidWorks, some design considerations can help ensure better results.

-**Resoultion:** Similar to image resolution, a 3D printer has a minimum feature analogous to a pixel in picture, this is the smallest “dot” it can print, and it is dependent on the nozzle size.
+**Resoultion:** Similar to image resolution, a 3D printer has a minimum feature, analogous to a pixel in a picture, this is the smallest “dot” a 3D printer can extrude accurately and consistently.
-Resolution is divided into XY-resolution, dependent on the nozzle diameter and the smallest movement the stepper motor on the printer can achieve and the Z-resolution is dependent on the layer height.
+This is called the printers resolution.
+Resolution is divided into XY-resolution, and is influenced by factors such as nozzle diameter and the smallest movement capable of the stepper motor on the printer.
+Because of this, each printer can have a different minimum layer height, but a general rule of thumb is a minimum layer height of 0.2mm.
-Each printer can have a different minimum layer height.
+Anyhting less than 0.2mm may arise consistency and accuracy issues

 .. figure:: ../_static/images/3DPDG3.PNG